Everyone who ventures outdoors should be aware of ticks and the diseases they carry

 Ehrlichiosis is an emerging tick-borne illness that is more common in the South, particularly in dogs.
-Symptoms commonly occur within five to 10 days and may include fever, headache, muscle ache, lethargy, confusion, nausea and vomiting.
+Symptoms commonly occur within five to 10 days and may include fever, headache, muscle ache, lethargy, confusion, nausea, and vomiting.
 Less than a third of infected adults develop a body rash.
 Tularemia is caused by bacteria transmitted by ticks and deer flies or by handling an infected animal’s carcass, such as when skinning a rabbit (common carriers of the disease) without gloves.
 Symptoms appear within three to five days and include chills, headache, muscle aches, vomiting, diarrhea, fever and swollen lymph nodes.
 Skin ulcers may also develop and occur in about 80 percent of cases.
 It is common for symptoms to disappear for one to three days and return for two to three weeks.

 GDO: How can doctors treat these diseases?

-Rocky Mountain spotted fever, Lyme disease, STARI, Ehrlichiosis and Tularemia are treated with antibiotics.
+Rocky Mountain spotted fever, Lyme disease, STARI, Ehrlichiosis, and Tularemia are treated with antibiotics.
 If treated early, recovery is usually quick.
 However, these illnesses are difficult to diagnose because of their non-specific symptoms, particularly when a rash is absent.
-If treatment is not received immediately, infection can spread to other parts of the body and become difficult to treat.
+If treatment is not received immediately, the infection can spread to other parts of the body and become difficult to treat.
 In these cases, life-long illness and sometimes death can occur.

 GDO: Can ticks paralyze people?